life4/textdistance.rs/README.md

 + 💪 Based on popular and battle-tested [textdistance](https://github.com/life4/textdistance) Python library (and written by the same author).
 + 📚 Contains 20+ algorithms for all purposes.
-+ 🔬 Includes state of the art algorithms like `EntropyNCD` and `Sift4`.
++ 🔬 Includes state-of-the-art algorithms like `EntropyNCD` and `Sift4`.
-+ 🪶 Zero dependency.
++ 🪶 Zero-dependency.
-+ 🔨 Works with any iterators, including bytes, code points, unicode grapheme clusters, words, and numbers.
++ 🔨 Works with any iterators, including bytes, code points, Unicode grapheme clusters, words, and numbers.
 + ❤️ Friendly and consistent API for all algorithms.
 + 📏 Optional normalization of the result on the 0.0-1.0 interval.
 + 🛡 No unsafe code.